cirosantilli/git-tutorial/index.md

 All you need to do is to change the line order or remove lines.

+# replace

+Magic mechanism to alter a single commit anywhere in the repository without affecting history, (if you change a commit in the middle of the repository, it's parent SHA changes, so you have to change it's children and so on).

+Works because for every `git` command without `--no-replace-objects` Git looks at a separate list of replacements kept under `.git/refs/replace`.

 # filter-branch

 Mass history rewrite using arbitrary Bash function.